-The Windows notifications alerts are always good, they let you know when something requires your attention, when you’re about to install a new software or trying to run a script that requires administrator rights.
+The Windows notifications alerts are always good, they let you know when something requires your attention when you’re about to install new software or trying to run a script that requires administrator rights.
 However, one thing that has always bugged me is the orange flashing app icon on the taskbar on Windows 10.

-For example, when using VMware and one of the virtual machines goes into a suspend state, the VMware icon in the taskbar starts flashing like crazy, and it’s not until I actually go to the application that the icon will stop flashing.
+For example, when using VMware and one of the virtual machines goes into a suspend state, the VMware icon in the taskbar starts flashing like crazy, and it’s not until I go to the application that the icon will stop flashing.

 Open the Start menu, do a search for regedit, and run it as an administrator.